BVI-VFI: A Video Quality Database for Video Frame Interpolation: Subjective Experiments

 \subsection{Analysis of Subjective Data}

-To investigate the performance of the five VFI algorithms on different source content, we plot the average DMOS\footnote{Averaged over three frame rates.} achieved by each method for all the source sequences in Fig~\ref{fig:dmosvscontent}.
-It is noted that lower DMOS values indicate better perceptual quality.
-We can observe that in general, the more recent deep learning (DL)-based VFI methods, ST-MFNet and QVI, achieved the lower DMOS values, with ST-MFNet performing the best in most cases.
-The other employed DL-based method, DVF, received the highest overall DMOS values, which may be due to the assumption of simple linear motion between adjacent frames in the DVF approach, i.e. the optical flows from the interpolated middle frame to both of its neighbouring frames are constrained to be symmetric.
-Such an assumption clearly fails in scenarios with non-linear motions, which exhibit in many sequences in the BVI-VFI database.
-The two non-DL methods, frame repeating and averaging, achieved similarly mediocre average DMOS values at around 50.
+{To investigate the performance of the five VFI algorithms on different source content at different frame rates, we plot the DMOS achieved by each method against the frame rate for all the source sequences in Fig~\ref{fig:dmosvsfpsforeachcontent}.
+Note that higher values of 100-DMOS indicate better perceptual quality.} We can observe that in general, the more recent deep learning (DL)-based VFI methods, ST-MFNet and QVI, achieved the lower DMOS values, with ST-MFNet performing the best in most cases.
+The other DL-based method, DVF, received the highest overall DMOS values, which may be due to the assumption of simple linear motion between adjacent frames, i.e. the optical flows from the interpolated middle frame to both of its neighbouring frames are constrained to be symmetric.
+Such an assumption clearly fails in scenarios with non-linear motions, which occur in many sequences in the BVI-VFI database. {The two non-DL methods, frame repeating and averaging, achieved similarly mediocre DMOS scores.
+It is noted that the variation of their DMOS values w.r.t. both frame rate (Fig.~\ref{fig:dmosvsfpsforeachcontent}) and spatial resolution (Fig.~\ref{fig:dmosvssr}) follow a similar trend, while previous studies~\cite{mackin2016visibility,denes2020perceptual,jindal2021perceptual} have found different quality degradation patterns caused by motion judder (frame repeating) and blur (frame averaging).
+A possible reason for this is insufficient precision of the scoring scale.}